spraakbanken/swell-editor/Representation.md

 ## Invariant

 The graph is subject to an invariant (checked with the function `check_invariant`):

 * all defined identifiers are unique over the graph
 * all referenced identifiers exist
+* each tokens is referenced in one edge
 * text tokens match the regex `/\s*\S+\s+/`
 * the graph is aligned

 ## Example

-A graph with source and target texts each being `w1 w2 `:
+A graph with source and target texts each being `w1 w2`:

 ```javascript
 {